nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 and coding rate sensitivity" in section 18.3.10.6 CCA requirements.
 This is analogous to the RxSensitivity attribute in ``YansWifiPhy``.
-CCA busy state is not raised in this model when this threshold is exceeded but instead RX state is immediately reached, since it is assumed that PLCP sync always succeeds in this model.
-Even if the PLCP header reception fails, the channel state is still held in RX until YansWifiPhy::EndReceive().
+CCA busy state is not raised in this model when this threshold is exceeded but instead RX state is immediately reachedif PHY preamble detection is successful.
+Even if the PHY header reception fails, the channel state is still held in RX until YansWifiPhy::EndReceive().

 In ns-3, the values of these attributes are -101 dBm for RxSensitivity and -62 dBm for CcaEdThreshold.